 Apple cider vinegar is an amazing home remedy and works on various problems.
 That is why you should always have ACV in your cupboard.

 This cure-all can also alleviate the pain from arthritis.
 ACV dissolves acid buildups, thus relieving pain.
-Make sure your apple cider vinegar contains what they call ‘the mother’ to get all the health benefits.
+Look for apple cider vinegar that contains what they call ‘the mother’ to get all the health benefits.